khushikri1398/Expense_tracker/README.md

   - https://code.visualstudio.com/download

-# Procedure to Run the Expense Tracker Project
+# Running the project
+If you wish to run the project, follow the given procedure:
 - **Download and Install XAMPP.**
 - **Open XAMPP and start Apache and MySQL.**
 - **Reach out to the directory where xampp is installed.
 Copy and paste the    project folder in xampp/htdocs .**